 Summer Safety for You and Your Kids

 Summer is prime time for weddings, picnics, graduation parties, family cookouts -- and foodborne illness.
 Feeding the large groups involved can make food safety especially challenging.
-Last June, at least 81 students from E.C.
-Drury High School in Milton, Ontario, reported signs of food poisoning after a graduation celebration.
+After one graduation celebration, at least 81 students from E.C.
+Drury High School in Milton, Ontario, reported signs of food poisoning.
 Stool samples confirmed E. coli as the cause of illness, though the exact food source of the bacterium was not confirmed.
 Known sources of E. coli include undercooked beef, sausage, and contaminated produce.

 Typical signs of foodborne illness include nausea, vomiting, cramps, and diarrhea.
 In serious cases, high fever, bloody stool, and prolonged vomiting may occur.
 Young children, pregnant women, older people, and those with compromised immune systems are hit hardest.

 Bacteria, whether in food or in the air, grow faster in warmer weather.
 You need to be aware of more than just the potato salad or egg dishes, experts say.
 You need to exercise care with any food, including melons and lettuce.
 Since 1996, there has been multiple outbreaks of foodborne illness for which fresh lettuce or fresh tomatoes were the confirmed or suspected source.
 The causes included E. coli, salmonella, cyclospora, campylobacter, and hepatitis A virus.
 Keep in mind that unpasteurized honey poses the danger of botulism to young children.
 Babies under 12 months of age should never be given raw honey.